Integrating the EPAS client library

 The client library offers a range of handler methods that are optional, and the ECR can implement any that will be useful.

 Each handler method is implemented as a callback.
-The ECR simply assigns a method reference to the appropriate library callback handler in EpasClient and the method will be called when appropriate.
+The ECR simply assigns a method reference to the

 About callbacks